Impact on climate and environment

 Respect for the environment

-Implenia pursues ambitious environmental goals and continuously works to minimise the environmental impact of its construction sites.
+Implenia pursues ambitious environmental goals and continuously works to minimise the negative environmental impact of its construction sites.
 In order to reduce the entire group’s greenhouse gas emissions, its primary focus is on resource and energy consumption.

 Content